mfyuu/gh-sw/README.md

   gh sw [flags]

 FLAGS
+  -a, --all           Select from all branches (local + remote) -c, --create NAME   Create and switch to a new branch -C, --force-create NAME
+                      Create/reset and switch to a new branch -d, --detach        Detach HEAD at the commit --orphan NAME       Create a new orphan branch
-  -a, --all       Select from all branches (local + remote) -r, --remote    Select from remote branches (+ current branch) --help          Show help for command
+  -r, --remote        Select from remote branches (+ current branch) --help              Show help for command

 EXAMPLES
   $ gh sw              # Interactive branch selection
   $ gh sw feature/auth # Switch to specific branch
   $ gh sw -            # Switch to previous branch
   $ gh sw -a           # Select from all branches
+  $ gh sw -c feature   # Create and switch to new branch
+  $ gh sw -C feature   # Force create and switch to branch
+  $ gh sw -d           # Detach HEAD at current commit
+  $ gh sw -d main      # Detach HEAD at main
+  $ gh sw --orphan new # Create orphan branch
   $ gh sw -r           # Select from remote branches
 ```